Sequential Decision Making with Expert Demonstrations under Unobserved Heterogeneity: Problem Setup

-In the personalized education example, the setup above assumes a fixed distribution $\mu^\star$ over the set of learning styles and aims to minimize the expected regret over the whole population of students.
-Our setup and regret defined in \cref{eq:regret} assume the unobserved factors remain fixed during training (the student's learning style remains unchanged).
-Making this assumption is practical as the unobserved variables often correspond to less-variant factors (e.g., genetics and lifestyle habits).
-In general, no learning algorithm can control the regret value if we allow the unobserved factors to change throughout $T$ episodes with no extra structures or access to hidden information.
-To see this, consider a two-armed bandit with a task value that is drawn with uniform probability from $\cC = \{ c_1, c_2 \}$ and can change at each episode.
-Now, assume the expected reward of the first arm under $c_1$ ($c_2$) is one (zero), and it is reversed for the other.
-It is easy to see that any algorithm that does not have access to $c$ would result in linear regret. \begin{remark} Our setup can be formulated as a Bayesian model parameterized by $\cC$, and \cref{eq:regret} can be seen as the Bayesian regret of the learner.
-However, the distribution $\mu^\star$ here is not the learner's prior belief about the true model as it is often formulated in Bayesian learning, but a distribution over potential tasks that the learner can encounter.
-Our setup can be thus seen as a meta-learning or multi-task learning problem.
-In fact, it is a \emph{zero-shot} meta-learning problem since we do not assume having access to more than one online task during training --- we only learn the prior distribution using the offline data. \end{remark}
+In the personalized education example, the above setup assumes a fixed distribution $\mu^\star$ over the set of learning styles and aims to minimize expected regret over the population of students.
+Our setup and regret assume the unobserved factors remain fixed during training.
+This captures scenarios wherein the unobserved variables correspond to less-variant factors (a student's learning style is more likely to remain unchanged).
+No learning algorithm can control the regret value if we allow the unobserved factors to change arbitrarily throughout $T$ episodes without access to hidden information; consider a two-armed bandit with a context value drawn with uniform probability from $\cC = \{ c_1, c_2 \}$ that can change at each episode.
+Assume the expected reward of the first arm under $c_1$ and $c_2$ is one and zero, respectively, and it is reversed for the other arm.
+Any algorithm that does not have access to $c$ would result in linear regret since each action is sub-optimal with a probability of $0.5$, independent of the algorithm's choice. \begin{remark} Our setup can be formulated as a Bayesian model parameterized by $\cC$, and our regret can be seen as the Bayesian regret of the learner.
+However, the distribution $\mu^\star$ is not the learner's prior belief about the true model as it is often formulated in Bayesian learning, but a distribution over potential contexts that the learner can encounter.
+Our setup can thus be seen as a meta-learning problem.
+In fact, it is \emph{zero-shot} meta-learning since we do not assume having access to more than one online RL task during training --- we only learn the prior distribution using the offline data. \end{remark}